Resources and Special Programs

 High Sierra Program

-The High Sierra Program is a living-learning environment that is academic, but also enhances leadership skills and growth.
+The High Sierra Semester is a living-learning environment that is academic, but also enhances leadership skills and growth.
 The program is a simultaneous study of the great works in history, literature, philosophy, and art.
 The base for the program is Emerald Cove Christian Conference Center, located 45 minutes north of Fresno and 15 minutes south of the entrance of Yosemite National Park, in the town of Bass Lake.
 Students leave for the fall semester on Labor Day and return the first week in December.
 The spring semester begins around the second week in January and returns in late April/early May.
 Twelve to 17 units are available for students to take, only three of which are independent study.

 The School of Music sponsors several events each year, including student recitals, guest performing groups, and the Artist Concert Series.
 APU Theater presents more than 15 productions a year, including drama, comedy, musical, and original pieces written and directed by APU students.

 The Center for Research in Science (CRIS) promotes and supports strengthening APU’s science education programs, bringing scientific research programs to the campus, and equipping the APU community with the knowledge needed to intelligently discuss issues involving both science and theology.
-The Center for Research in Ethics and Values (CREV) is committed to the promotion of research that can enhance the moral, ethical, and spiritual development of children, youth, and young adults through leaders, disciplers, and professional educators.
+The Center for Research on Ethics and Values (CREV) is committed to the promotion of research that can enhance the moral, ethical, and spiritual development of children, youth, and young adults through leaders, disciplers, and professional educators.